AufieroG/Refining-dual-RNA-seq-mapping-mirror/pipeline/pipeline_description.md

 4. **Mapping of Reads:**
    - **Tool:** STAR (version 2.5.2b)
    - **Description:** Mapping of filtered reads.
-     - **Sequential Approach:** First, reads are mapped to the host genome, then unmapped reads are mapped to the parasite genome (or vice versa).
+     - **Sequential Approach:** First, reads are mapped onto the host genome, then unmapped reads are mapped onto the parasite genome (or vice versa).
-     - **Combined Approach:** Reads are mapped to a concatenated genome (host + parasite) in one single operation.
+     - **Combined Approach:** Reads are mapped onto a concatenated genome (host + parasite) in one single operation.
    - **Script:** `script/mapping.sh`

 5. **Results Evaluation:**